Every year, millions of people across the world die prematurely from tobacco use. Every one of these deaths is preventable.

 Meet the team

-Frank J. Chaloupka is a Distinguished Professor at the University of Illinois at Chicago, where he directs of the UIC Health Policy Center.
-He is the Director of the World Health Organization’s Collaborating Center on the Economics of Tobacco and Tobacco Control and co-Director of Bridging the Gap: Research Informing … Read more »
+Frank J. Chaloupka is a distinguished professor at the University of Illinois at Chicago, where he is the director of the Health Policy Center.
+For nearly 20 years, he was co-Director of Bridging the Gap: Research Informing Policies and Practices for Healthy Youth and founded and currently directs the Tobacconomics … Read more »

 “In my judgment, Frank Chaloupka has been the most creative and socially productive economist working on tobacco-control issues over the past two decades.”